 - Sliding door design that gives you the ability to place them on either side of the structure.

-- Slide down windows, which can be used to give improve air flow and allows you to enjoy the warmer weather while inside.
+- Slide down windows, which can be used to give improved airflow and allows you to enjoy the warmer weather while inside.

 - Serious adverse weather conditions (extreme hail or snow) could damage the plastic panels, which can be pricey to replace.